jrhmanning/dlmonte_docker/README.md

 * `Charges`
   * A boolean to turn off the Ewald summation, if you want to run a much faster simulation

+## Roadmap

+* Integration with IBM's ST4SD framework and definition of a flowIR package
+* Incorporation of Lennard-Jones potentials for educational systems
+* Incorporation of template control files from tutorials and test cases from DL_MONTE repository
+* Changing free_energy_sweep.py to use Converge objects instead of Measurement

 ## Built With